sunkist5691/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between `Relational Databases` and `SQL`.
+`Relational database is a database that is relation each other having column and row` `SQL is a structured query language that let us to communicate with database.`

 2. Why do tables need a `primary key`?
+`Primary key helps to give a unique id for each row and also can reference to other table`

 3. What is the name given to a table column that references the primary key on another table.
+`foreign key`

 4. What do we need in order to have a _many to many_ relationship between two tables.
+`linking table`
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions